SR80-app/SR80-Manuals/user-manual.md

 #### "Incorrect PIN"

 Double-check that you're entering your personal admin PIN (4-8 digits).
 PINs are per-person, not per-device.
 If you've forgotten your PIN, another admin can reset your PIN from Admin Settings → Employees — swipe left on your name and tap Reset PIN.
+If you remember your PIN but want to change it, you can do that yourself from Admin Settings → My Account → Change My PIN.

 #### The app shows "Connecting..." on launch